Alangium: Characteristics

 Differences from the other genera in Cornaceae include articulated pedicels, subulate bracts, bitegmic seeds and the single-seeded fruit.
 The entire or lobed leaves are alternate.
 The bisexual (rarely unisexual) nectariferous flowers are arranged in axillary cymes.
 The flowers have 4-10 small sepals and 4-10 linear petals.
 There are 4–40 stamens distributed in a single cycle.
 The ovary is inferior and bilocular (sometimes unilocular).
 The fruit is drupe.

-A detailed description of Alangium can be found at Flora of China (journal).
+A detailed description of Alangium can be found at Flora of China.
 Detailed botanical illustrations are available for several species.

 Taxonomy

 In 2011, a phylogenetic analysis of DNA sequences showed that Alangium is sister to Cornus.
 Since 1939, Alangium has been divided into four sections: Conostigma, Rhytidandra, Marlea, and Alangium.
 Some authors have raised Marlea and Rhytidandra to generic rank.
 The intergeneric classification of Alangium will require a few changes.

 Traditional uses

 One species, Alangium chinense (八角枫 (bā jiǎo fēng)), is considered one of the fifty fundamental herbs in traditional Chinese medicine.